Living with testicular cancer

 The operation can damage nerves that control the release of sperm (ejaculation).
 This could affect your sex life and your ability to have children in the future.

-You can still get an erection and have an orgasm.
+You can still usually get an erection and have an orgasm.
 But a side effect of this surgery is dry ejaculation.
 The surgery can make you ejaculate backwards.
 This is called retrograde ejaculation.
 Your semen and sperm go back into your bladder instead of coming out of your penis.

 Before you have surgery your doctor will talk to you about sperm banking.

-Always use reliable contraception during your treatment.
+Always use reliable contraception during your treatment and for a while after you finish.
 It is not advisable for your partner to become pregnant, as the treatment drugs could harm the baby.
+Your doctor or specialist nurse will explain more about this before you start your chemotherapy.

 Advice like this can be worrying, but this does not mean that you have to avoid being intimate with your partner.
 You can still have close contact with your partner and continue to enjoy sex.

 It can be helpful to have more information about any problems or changes you experience.
-There might be also be practical advice or other treatments that can help.
+There might also be practical advice or other treatments that can help.

 Cancer and its treatment can make you lose interest in having sex.